alexrobbins/cascalog-intro/slides/presentation.md

 # Pig

-A great fit for people who love SQL, and wish they could use it for everything.
+Because everyone wants to learn another programming language.

 <!--- Notes:
 Disclaimer: I've never used Pig myself.
-Pig allows you to write SQL-like commands that are run over the cluster.
+Pig allows you to write commands in pig-latin that are run over the cluster.
 If you want to add functionality to a Pig query, you write a "User Defined Function."
 As your needs get more and more specialized, you end up writing many UDFs, all in Java.